Helping Elderly Parents: The Complete Guide

 This type of advance directive allows your parents to think about the end-of-life care they would like.
 What treatments would they prefer if they permanently lose consciousness?
 What would they choose to happen if their death is unavoidable?

-Some treatments that can be addressed in a living will include:
+Some treatments that can be specified in living wills include:

-• If your parent wants the use of equipment (like a dialysis machine or ventilator) to keep them alive.
+• Whether your parents want to use equipment like a dialysis machine or ventilator to keep them alive.

-• If they want treatment for pain, nausea, or other symptoms (ie, palliative care) if they can’t make these decisions on their own.
+• Whether they want treatment for pain, nausea, or other symptoms (e.g., palliative care) if they can't make these decisions on their own.

-• If they want “do not resuscitate” orders, in which CPR will not be used if their breathing or heartbeat stops.
+• Whether they want "do not resuscitate" (DNR) orders, meaning CPR will not be used if their breathing or heartbeat stops.

-• If they want to donate their organs or other tissues after death.
+• Whether they want to donate their organs or other tissues after death.

 Last Will and Testament